-Corn casserole can be refrigerated in a covered airtight container when you have leftover.
-You can keep corn casserole for up to 5 days after making the recipe.
+Corn casserole should be refrigerated in a covered airtight container when you have leftover.
+You can keep corn casserole for up to 5 days in the refrigerator after making the recipe.

 Can you freeze corn casserole?

 You can freeze a cream corn casserole recipe.
 Allow the dish to cool to room temperature.
-Place in a single layer in freezer safe bags or containers and then store in freezer for up to one month.
-Bring to room temperature before heating at at 350 degrees.
+Place in a single layer in freezer safe bags or containers and then store in freezer for up to one month or longer.
+Bring to room temperature before heating at 350 degrees.